iamqasimali/graphql_demo_rails/README.md

 # Basics of GraphQL

     gem ‘graphql’
-    gem ‘graphiql-rails’ add this one only in development group
+    gem ‘graphiql-rails’ #add this one only in development group

+#### GraphQL Gem:
+Most popular library for building applications with GraphQL.
+#### GraphiQL:
-**GraphQL Gem:** the most popular library for building GraphQL applications **GraphiQL:** An in-browser IDE for exploring GraphQL, which comes bundled with GraphQL Gem
+A browser IDE for exploring GraphQL, which comes bundled with GraphQL Gem.

 > When you set graphiql-rails only for developement then you have to also define it in **routes.rb file**